pannous/wasp/README.md

 # Angle Language

-[Angle](https://github.com/pannous/wasp/wiki/angle) is a new Programming Language using Wasp as data format, "Lisp with Hashes"
+[Angle](https://github.com/pannous/wasp/wiki/angle) is a new Programming Language using Wasp as data format,
+"Lisp with Hashes" and optional braces.

 Hello World in Angle is
 `"Hello World"`